crllanos/softtek-noticias/README.md

 # Softtek exercise

+## Frontend

 ## Backend

 ### The exercise
-The exercise consist in implementing a Springboot backend for the news platform.
+The exercise consist in implementing a Springboot backend in Java 11 for the news platform.

 ### The solution
 The solution is presented as follows: